-IRB review requests must be submitted via Cayuse IRB.
-See the link above to the instructions page.
+IRB review requests must be submitted via Cayuse Human Ethics (formerly Cayuse IRB).

-What happens after I submit my IRB Review Request?
+What happens after I submit my IRB protocol?

 The type of IRB review dictates the length of time necessary for a decision.
-Exempt- and Expedited Review-eligible studies may be reviewed with two weeks, depending on the number of issues with the protocol and the time of year.
+Exempt, Exempt-Limited, and Expedited Review studies may be reviewed within two weeks of receipt of a complete and accurage protocol, depending on the number of issues with the protocol and the IRB’s availability.
 Full Board Review protocols are reviewed at the monthly IRB meetings.
-Currently, the IRB meets on the first Wednesday of the month, if necessary.
+The IRB convenes on the first Wednesday of the month during the academic year.
 Protocols requiring full board review should be submitted at least two weeks prior to the IRB meeting.

 How will I be notified of the status of my request?

 You will receive an email requesting revisions or explaining the determination (exempt, approved, not approved, etc.).
-Once a determination is reached, a letter will be created and filed within your study on Cayuse IRB.
+Once a determination is reached, a letter will be emailed to you and a copy will be filed within your study in Cayuse..
 Please retain the determination letter for your records.